arunasurya/bisqtransifex/translationguidelines.md

 ## Reviews
 Reviews involve checking the translation thoroughly against the original.
-Ideally, a reviewer performs reviews on someone else's translation, and not on their own.
+Ideally, a reviewer performs reviews on someone else's translation.
 Some language teams may consist of only one active translator.
 In this case, several options are available:
 - Reviews can be postponed till a new translator joins the project (a string does not need to be reviewed to be included in the next software release).
 - Reviews can be done by the same translator if they have shown solid knowledge of their language.